tiacsys/bridle/doc/lpnb/gs_installing.rst

 |BRIDLE| consists of a set of Git repositories.
 Every |BRIDLE| release consists
 of a combination of these repositories at different revisions.
-The revision of each of those repositories is determined by the current revision of the main (or manifest) repository, `lpn-bridle`_.
+The revision of each of those repositories is determined by the current revision of the main (or manifest) repository, `tiac-bridle`_.

 .. note::

-   The latest state of development is on the main branch of the `lpn-bridle`_ repository.
-To ensure a usable state, the `lpn-bridle`_ repository defines the compatible states of the other repositories.
+   The latest state of development is on the main branch of the `tiac-bridle`_ repository.
+To ensure a usable state, the `tiac-bridle`_ repository defines the compatible states of the other repositories.
 However, this state is not necessarily tested.
 For a higher degree of quality assurance, check out a tagged release.